Songkok: Current use

+Brunei

+Indonesia

-Traditionally, songkok is usually associated as a cap worn by Muslim men, during religious or formal state occasions.
-However, in Indonesia, the songkok has become the national headress with secular nationalist connotations made popular by Sukarno.
+Traditionally, songkok is usually associated as a cap worn by Muslim men, during religious, formal or state occasions.
+However, in Indonesia, the songkok has become the national headress, with secular nationalist connotations made popular by Sukarno.
 Numbers of Indonesian nationalist movement activist in early 20th century wore peci such as Sukarno, Mohammad Hatta, and Agus Salim.
-However, as the first president of Indonesia it was Sukarno that popularised peci — more precisely plain black velvet peci — as national men's cap of Indonesian, and Indonesian male presidents have worn peci as part of their official presidential attire ever since.
+However, as the first president of Indonesia it was Sukarno that popularised peci – more precisely plain black velvet peci – as national men's cap of Indonesian, and Indonesian male presidents have worn peci as part of their official presidential attire ever since.
 Indonesian official palace guards also wore peci as part of their uniform.
 The Paskibraka (Indonesian: pasukan pengibar bendera pusaka) or flag raising squad in Indonesian independence day ceremony also wear peci, and there is even female peci version with curved back.
 The Betawi people wear the Songkok as their traditional headdress usually colored dark red.
-Catholic and Protestant Betawi of Kampung Sawah regularly wear peci as part of traditional attire during church service.
+Catholic and Protestant Betawi of Kampung Sawah regularly wear peci as part of traditional attire during church service..
+The Christian Torajan peoples also wears peci on their village traditional events.

+Malaysia

-In Malaysia, traditional male Malay attire consists of a songkok, shirt, matching pants, and waist wrap that is called a baju melayu.
+In Malaysia, traditional male Malay attire consists of a songkok, shirt, matching pants, and waist wrap that is called a songket.
 In a Dewan Undangan Negeri (State Legislative Assemblies) or in Dewan Rakyat (Parliament), all members (regardless of race or religion) within the legislative assembly, are required to wear the songkok (with a gold middle stripe) as a formal custom, at every State Customary Opening of Parliament (or respective State Legislative Assemblies), held once annually, in order to comply with the dress code of each legislative assembly opening.
 This is done to ensure decorum whenever the respective Head of State (Yang di-Pertuan Agong for the Parliament of Malaysia, respective Sultans or Yang diPertua Negeri for each State Legislative Assemblies) is present to open the legislative assembly proceedings for the year.
 Similarly, all recipients of honorific orders bestowed by either the Yang di-Pertuan Agong (for federal honorific orders) or the Sultan (for each respective state honorific orders), are required to wear the gold-striped songkok along with the official customary attire in Malaysia, to receive their honorific orders in person.

+The Speaker of the Dewan Rakyat themselves wears a songkok in place of the colonial wig, as are also judges in their court dress.
+The latter was pioneered by future-Chief Justice of Malaya Hashim Sani Yeop during his then chairing of the Ipoh High Court in 1978; his choice was seen as highly contentious and transgressive among more senior judges at the time who wanted to abide by English court tradition.

+Singapore

 In Singapore, the songkok is not allowed to be worn in government schools, as part of the school uniform, as Singapore is officially a secular state and all religious headgear is not allowed to be worn.
 It is part of the standard uniform at madrasahs (Islamic religious schools).